-To replicate a database, you need to establish the initial database environment.
-Use a text editor to modify the dmconfig.ini file directly, as shown in the previous section.
+To replicate a database, you need to establish th.ectly, as shown in the previous section.
 In this section, DBMaker's JServer Manager will be used to set up the database replication environment.

 PRODUCE A FULL BACKUP

 First, produce an offline full backup of the primary database, and then copy the backup to the slave database.
 For more information on offline full backup, refer to Section 14.5, Offline Full Backups.